Joint document by Francesco and Caspar.

 return min(boost/l, (1-boost)/(l+1))

-$W_{PB} = 0.4$ protects against 2-reorgs by $\beta = 0.2$ adversaries (as we already knew from the plot), and we can now compute that $W_{PB} = 0.43$ protects against $\beta = 0.19$ adversaries at $l=2$, quite close.
+WPB=0.4 protects against 2-reorgs by β=0.2 adversaries (as we already knew from the plot), and we can now compute that WPB=0.43 protects against β=0.19 adversaries at l=2, quite close.

-Similarly, $W_{PB} = 0.4$ at $l=3$ protects against $\beta = 0.133$ adversaries, whereas the optimal value $W_{PB} = 0.43$ protects against $\beta = 0.143$ adversaries.
+Similarly, WPB=0.4 at l=3 protects against β=0.133 adversaries, whereas the optimal value WPB=0.43 protects against β=0.143 adversaries.

-We can already see that these values work almost identically at both $l=2$ and $l=3$, with only a minor tradeoff, so they are intuitively good candidates to be chosen.
+We can already see that these values work almost identically at both l=2 and l=3, with only a minor tradeoff, so they are intuitively good candidates to be chosen.

-To confirm this intuition, we can extend this reasoning to evaluate a whole range of boost values, simply by computing what percentage of all blocks can be reorged with a given boost value, for a variety of adversaries.
-For a given $(\beta, W_{PB})$-pair, we compute `cumulative_reorg_percentage(beta, boost)`, the percentage of blocks which a $\beta$ adversary can reorg with this $W_{PB}$, through $l$-reorgs for $l \in \{1,2,3\}$.
-In practice, $l=1$ and $l=4$ are irrelevant, as already discussed above.
-The table below shows the results of this computation, for boost values $\in [0.37, 0.46]$ and $\beta \in [0.1, 0.24]$.
+, the percentage of blocks which a β adversary can reorg with this WPB, through l-reorgs for l∈{1,2,3}.
+In practice, l=1 and l=4 are irrelevant, as already discussed above.
+The table below shows the results of this computation, for boost values ∈[0.37,0.46] and β∈[0.1,0.24].
 Each column corresponds to a boost value, and shows the cumulative reorg percentage for a variety of adversaries, so comparing columns is a way to compare boost values.

-The table suggests that $W_{PB}=0.43$ is the best proposer boost value, but values are discrete and after all it's a decision whether we want to be better protected against larger adversaries or smaller adversaries with favourable attacking conditions.
-Any value $W_{PB} \in [0.4, 0.43]$ seems reasonable.
+The table suggests that WPB=0.43 is the best proposer boost value, but values are discrete and after all it’s a decision whether we want to be better protected against larger adversaries or smaller adversaries with favourable attacking conditions.
+Any value WPB∈[0.4,0.43] seems reasonable.

 Feel free to play around with the code computing the above here.

-$W_{PB}=0.4$ optimally protects against reorgs by $20\%$-adversaries with $l=2$, while minimally trading off for $l=3$ by protecting against $\beta \leq 0.133$ adversaries, as opposed to the optimal $l=3$ protection against $\beta\leq0.143$ adversaries as achieved by $W_{PB}=0.43$.
+WPB=0.4 optimally protects against reorgs by 20%-adversaries with l=2, while minimally trading off for l=3 by protecting against β≤0.133 adversaries, as opposed to the optimal l=3 protection against β≤0.143 adversaries as achieved by WPB=0.43.

-By choosing $W_{PB}=0.4$ over higher boost values such as $W_{PB}=0.43$ we are slightly better protected against larger adversaries in $l=2$ settings, at the expense of being slightly less protected in $l=3$ settings.
+By choosing WPB=0.4 over higher boost values such as WPB=0.43 we are slightly better protected against larger adversaries in l=2 settings, at the expense of being slightly less protected in l=3 settings.
 A reasonable tradeoff.

-We think any value $W_{PB} \in [0.4, 0.43]$ is reasonable, with a minor preference for $W_{PB} = 0.4$.
+We think any value WPB∈[0.4,0.43] is reasonable, with a minor preference for WPB=0.4.